 Hi I’m Leah!
-I am a rising 2nd year Marketing student in the Fisher College of Business, with a double minor in History and Organizational Communication.
+I am a 2nd year Marketing student in the Fisher College of Business, with a double minor in History and Organizational Communication.
 I am a member of the Business Scholars Program, a selective living-learning community in which I have developed my professional skills through interactive weekly meetings, immersive workshops, and focused community service projects.
 This summer, I interned abroad at Hopscotch Europe, a leading marketing and PR agency in Dublin, Ireland to further my business knowledge in an increasingly globalized industry.
 At Ohio State, I serve as the Director of Professional Development of the American Marketing Association as well as on the Social Engagement Committee of the Business Scholars Leadership Council.
 I am member of Pi Sigma Epsilon Professional Marketing and Sales Fraternity as well as the Nu Chapter of Delta Delta Delta.
 I am from Southern California and I am passionate about environmental sustainability, travel, history, fashion, film, and photography.
 In my free time I enjoy hiking, reading, attending concerts, surfing, and painting.
 If you’d like to learn more about me, please feel free to explore my LinkedIn and Vimeo linked to the right or my portfolio linked below.

 - Global Awareness: I plan to increase my global business experience and understanding of conducting business with other cultures with a summer internship in Dublin, Ireland.
 Additionally, I hope to get DICE certified to gain a deeper understanding of diversity on Ohio State’s campus as well as how I can be a good ally and leave space for others.

 - Original Inquiry: I would like to expand my knowledge in the field of European/World War II history by adding a History minor to my coursework.